Kimi K2.5 vs Llama 3.1 405B Instruct

 Is Kimi K2.5 or Llama 3.1 405B Instruct open source?

-Kimi K2.5 is listed under MIT.
-Llama 3.1 405B Instruct is listed under Open Source.
+Kimi K2.5 is listed under Proprietary.
+Llama 3.1 405B Instruct is listed under Llama 3 Community.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

-Which is better for structured outputs, Kimi K2.5 or Llama 3.1 405B Instruct?
+Which is better for multimodal input, Kimi K2.5 or Llama 3.1 405B Instruct?

 Where can I run Kimi K2.5 and Llama 3.1 405B Instruct?

-Kimi K2.5 is available on Fireworks AI, OpenRouter, Together AI, Fireworks AI, and NVIDIA NIM.
-Llama 3.1 405B Instruct is available on OctoAI API, Together AI, Fireworks AI, IBM watsonx, and Scale AI GenAI Platform.
+Kimi K2.5 is available on Cloudflare Workers AI, Fireworks AI, OpenRouter, Together AI, and NVIDIA NIM.
+Llama 3.1 405B Instruct is available on OctoAI API (Deprecated), Together AI, Fireworks AI, IBM watsonx, and Scale AI GenAI Platform.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing